 2013 Season Summary

-Coast Range Forest Watch has wrapped up our 2013 survey for Marbled murrelets in the Elliott State Forest.
-We had a very successful season with generous support from our many volunteers.
-The Coast Rangers extensively surveyed four locations within the forest including three timber sales and one proposed land sale parcel.
-You can find summaries of our most significant findings below in our previous updates.
-We documented over 500 volunteer hours yielding 131 detections of Marbled murrelets.
+This first year was a very successful season with generous support from our many volunteers.
+The Coast Rangers extensively surveyed four locations within the forest, including three timber sales and one proposed land sale parcel.
+We documented over 500 volunteer hours, yielding 131 detections of Marbled murrelets.
 We completed 31 surveys with our four trained observers and 17 additional volunteers throughout the season.
 These surveys included documented occupied behavior in two sites which were previously not designated as murrelet nesting areas.
-We are working with the Oregon Department of Forestry to ensure that these sites are protected as marbled murrelet management areas and will post further updates in these efforts as they develop.

 2014 Season Summary

 In 2014 we increased the number of trained volunteer surveyors to 12.
 With our 12 trained observers and 15 additional volunteers, we completed 109 surveys yielding 174 detections.
-We have documented over 1,500 volunteer hours so far this year.
-Our surveys found that Marbled murrelets are occupying each of three parcels of the Elliott State Forest that were recently sold to private timber companies.
-Environmental groups Portland Audubon Society, Cascadia Wildlands, and the Center for Biological Diversity have filed a notice of intent to sue the companies if any logging occurs in murrelet habitat.
+We documented over 1,500 volunteer hours this year.
+Our surveys found that Marbled Murrelets occupied each of three parcels of the Elliott State Forest that were recently sold to private timber companies.
+Environmental groups Portland Audubon Society, Cascadia Wildlands, and the Center for Biological Diversity filed a notice of intent to sue the companies if any logging occurs in murrelet habitat.

 2015 Season Summary

 With 8 trained surveyors and over 20 additional volunteers, we were able to survey timber sales in the Elliott State Forest as well as several other areas throughout the Coast Range.
 We observed marbled murrelets occupying two sale areas in the Elliott.